jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘Or would you like the Mock Turtle to sing you a song?’
 ‘Oh, a song, please, if the Mock Turtle would be so kind,’ Alice replied, so eagerly that the Gryphon said, in a rather offended tone, ‘Hm!
 No accounting for tastes!
-Sing her “TURTLESOUP,” will you, old fellow?’
+Sing her “TURTLE SOUP,” will you, old fellow?’

-### CHAPTER X. THE LOBSTER QUADRILLE 64

 The Mock Turtle sighed deeply and began, in a voice sometimes choked with sobs, to sing this: